What Is the Virginia Housing Market Forecast for 2026?

 Scenario 1: The Stabilized Market (Most Likely)

-- Mortgage rates stay near current levels, so buyers can plan with more confidence
+- Mortgage rates stay near current levels, so buyers can plan and qualify with more confidence.

-- Inventory improves slightly, giving buyers more options
+- Inventory improves a little, giving buyers more choices—without flooding the market.

-- Negotiations become normal (credits, repairs, rate buydowns)
+- Negotiations become normal again, including credits, repair requests, and rate buydowns.

 If mortgage rates fall faster than expected:

-- More buyers jump back in at once
+- More buyers jump back in fast, including people who paused their search.

 Scenario 3: Economic Cooling